-In the Reporting period, the Company entered into an agreement on securities management, an agreement on the authorization of share settlements, an agreement on share subscription, an agreement on trading on the financial market, an agreement on subscription and purchase of mortgage bonds, an agreement on the transfer of shares for consideration paid, factoring agreements, and a cooperation agreement with Československá obchodní banka, a.s.;

-ČSOB Asset Management, a.s., investiční společnost; ČSOB Property fund, uzavřený investiční fond (closed-end investment fund), a.s., člen skupiny ČSOB; Hypoteční banka, a.s. and KBC Bank NV.
+In the Reporting period, the Company entered into an agreement on securities management, an agreement on the authorization of securities settlements, an agreement on share subscription, an agreement on investment certificates subscription and purchase, an agreement on the settlement, management and safekeeping of securities, an agreement on trading on the financial market, an agreement on subscription and purchase of mortgage bonds, an agreement on the transfer of shares for consideration paid, factoring agreements, and a cooperation agreement with Československá obchodní banka, a. s., ČSOB Asset Management, a.s., investiční společnost, ČSOB Property fund, a.s., Hypoteční banka, a.s. and KBC Bank NV.

-The scope of the agreements comprised custody and depositing of securities, managing settlement of transactions with securities executed on the BCCP, a.s.
-(Prague Stock Exchange) and RM - SYSTÉM, a.s., and within the TKD system, and the sell agreement of financial instrument (perpetual bond).
+The scope of the agreements comprised custody and depositing of securities, managing settlement of transactions with securities executed within the TKD system and consignment agreement for the purchase or sale of investment instruments.
 The foregoing services were rendered in the Reporting period on the basis of agreements entered into prior to the Reporting period.
 The Related Parties provided counter-performance in the form of ensuring purchase and sale of securities, financial asset management, and cooperation in asset management.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.